Update: please see this newer post where I explain how to type symbols efficiently.

-In order to save you the process of typing out all of the symbols you need I am making my list available via an Evernote note.
+In order to save you the process of typing out all of the symbols you need I am making my list available on this page and via an Evernote note.
 It should prove to be at least a good starting point.
-It will open in a web browser (desktop or mobile).
+The Evernote link will open in a web browser (desktop or mobile).
 If you use Evernote yourself you can add the note to your app.
 If you don’t use Evernote you can copy and paste the list into whatever format suits you.
 I hope the list useful for you.

 Have you ever run into this problem of needing a symbol which is absent from your phone?